thiyangt/ThiTal/content/home/about.md

 # About me

-I am a PhD candidate in Statistics at [Monash University, Australia](https://www.monash.edu/) working with [Professor Rob Hyndman](https://robjhyndman.com/hyndsight/) and [Associate Professor George Athanasopoulos](https://research.monash.edu/en/persons/george-athanasopoulos).
+I am a PhD candidate in Statistics at [Monash University, Australia](https://www.monash.edu/).
 My PhD research focuses on the problem of forecasting large collections of time series.
-I am also interested in R programming language and general data science problems.

-My sister [Priyanga Dilini Talagala](http://prital.netlify.com/) is also a PhD candidate at Monash University, Australia.
-This site is built with R markdown and Hugo and deployed with Netlify.
+I enjoy solving general data science problems from three different angles: theoretical, computational, applied.
+In this website you will find some of my work and interests on statistics and data analysis.
+I am also interested in R programming language.